westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

+---
+id: smr-disk
+title: Getting Started with SMR Hard-Disks
+sidebar_label: Getting Started with SMR Hard-Disks
+---

-# Getting Started with SMR Disks
+# Getting Started with SMR Hard-Disks

-Hard disk drives that use [Shingled Magnetic Recording](../introduction/smr.md) technology can have different interface implementations.
+Hard disk drives that use [Shingled Magnetic Recording](../introduction/smr) technology can have different interface implementations.
 This results in different usage models: